Skip to main content

 uint256 swapAmount = 100 ether; // Amount to swap

-uint256 solverFee = 1 ether; // Fee for solver
+uint256 solverFee = 1 ether; // Fee for solver (user sets this)

-// Get verification fee (e.g., 5% = 500 BPS)
+// Get Network fee (e.g., 5% = 500 BPS)

 (uint256 verificationFee, uint256 amountOut) = router.getVerificationFeeAmount(swapAmount);

-// verificationFee = 5 ether
+// verificationFee = 5 ether (5% of 100)

 // amountOut = 95 ether (amount recipient receives)

-// Total tokens needed from user
+// Total tokens user must approve and lock

 uint256 totalRequired = swapAmount + solverFee; // 101 ether